onssoschi/climatehealth/README.md

 # Climatehealth Package

-> [!CAUTION]
+> [!NOTE]
-> Please note that there may be some inconsistencies between the indicators and methods included in the Github code/R package, and those described in the corresponding SOSCHI topic document, and/or related analysis publications.
+> Please note that there may be some inconsistencies between the indicators and methods included in the Github code/R package, and those described in the corresponding SOSCHI topic documents, and/or related analysis publications.
 This is because the final methods documents are still in development, so those linked below in the section 'SOSCHI Topics and Indicators' are an earlier alpha version.

 ## Table of Contents
 - [Package Overview](#package-overview)